 Last week, and the week before that, I got emails from my brother Carey, with pictures of puffy popover pancakes he’d made.
 One was stuffed with mulberries and the other with pear & apple compote.
 I adore that he makes stuff like this for himself and his wife.
 His emails reminded me that I hadn’t made one for my boys in a very long time, so I set to it.
-This recipe is both easy and tasty, and one of my boys’ most favorite breakfasts.
+This popover pancake recipe is both easy and tasty, and one of my boys’ most favorite breakfasts.
 It was also one of the very first recipes I ever posted on ZoeBakes, so some of you (mom and dad) may remember it, but most of you probably haven’t gone back that far.
 I was struck by the tiny hands of my boys in the pictures from way back in 2007.
 One of them is now taller than me and the other is on his way.
 Time cruises on, but some recipes are tried and true and worth revisiting.
 Read More

 Fresh heavy cream is blended with just a splash of buttermilk and then left to sit, it does all the work on its own, and the result is luscious.
 I like to finish sweet desserts with the cultured cream; a thin layer on my butterscotch pot de crème, a dollop on top of a berry pie or stirred into chocolate ganache.
 It can be used in place of sour cream or most places you might use heavy cream.
 Read More